 The shopping cart page and the checkout page are two key elements of any WooCommerce store.

 According to research online, confusing checkout pages are one of the main reasons why people abandon their shopping carts.
-It’s estimated that the average cart abandonment rates for checkout pages are at 87%! (data)
+It’s estimated that the average cart abandonment rates for checkout pages are 87%! (data)

 I don’t know about you, but if I entered a checkout page and it switched languages on me, I’d be pretty confused.